-The Heart Rhythm Disorders Program at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
+The Cardiac Arrhythmia Service at the Brigham and Women’s Hospital (BWH) Heart & Vascular Center is devoted solely to the care of patients with irregular heart rhythms, heart palpitations and rapid heartbeat conditions.
 Treatment is provided by some of the world's most experienced physicians in cardiac electrophysiology (the study of heart’s electrical system).
 Together, they perform more than 3,000 procedures annually, utilizing the latest medications, devices, and innovative care approaches.
 We offer patients personalized care and expertise that includes ongoing communication and education throughout treatment, outpatient care and follow-up.

 Ventricular tachycardia is typically associated with other heart conditions, although they sometimes can occur in otherwise normal hearts.
 These include:

 A patient with ventricular tachycardia may experience one or more of the following symptoms: